 - 245 grams (13/4 cups) Wholegrain spelt flour

 - 100 grams (1/2 cup) Dark brown muscovado sugar

 - Pinch of Maldon sea salt

-* These will last for up to 3 days stored in cake tin with a tight-fitting lid.
+* These are best enjoyed on the day that they are made but will last for up to 3 days stored in a cake container with a tight-fitting lid.